zwubs/nectar/README.md

 # nectar
-A Gleam Kafka client library built from the ground up using Mug
+A Gleam Kafka client library built from the ground up using `mug`